Skchouhan753/CW-Project-WEB204/README.md

 # About

-This Project is built using HTML and SASS.
-The name of this project is adaptable even.
+This Project is built using HTML and SASS and the name of this project is adaptable even.
 We have made this project in our construction week in the span of 5 days.
 This project help us to improve our skills by using it practically which we have learned in our masai journey.

-This is a collarabative project which was made by group of 5 team members and the name of team members.
+This is a collarabative project which was made by group of 5 team members and the name of team members are.
 # Subhash Kumar Chouhan
 # Raushan Singh
 # Shabaz Ahmed